 To Build Better Client Relationships: Pick Points of Connection

-Stop selling, and instead become a coach and a guide, educating your client into your vision for their home or office.
+Stop selling, and instead educate your client into your vision for their home or office.
 When you approach this with knowledge, expertise and the idea that what you are creating is the best solution to their design challenge and clearly they deserve it, you will find far greater success.

 To Build Better Client Relationships: Forever Follow Up